 Application servers deliver data integrity as they perform with a centralized approach.
 A single server manages to deliver updates and upgrades, meaning that there is no need to follow the conventional method of accessing data or controlling applications.

 Transaction refers to a unit of activity in which updates to the resources can be centralized.
 All the coding-related works are done by the servers, saving you a huge time and money.

-How Application Server is Different from Web Server
+How Application Servers is Different from Web Servers

 While an application server and a web server might sound similar, they are quite different.

 A web server is designed to handle HTTP requests, whereas an application server is meant to deliver business logic to application programs through any number of protocols.
 An application server is a software framework that converts data to provide the specialized functionality delivered by a business, service, or application.
 Application servers accentuate the interactive parts of a website that can occur differently depending on the context of the request.